AlgarDude/class_configs/README.md

 Other updates:

+WIZ is now an experiemntal config in the main branch.

 NEC is now an experimental config in the main branch.

 SHM is now in beta for full integration.